OFFICIAL: Malta Air, a subsidiary of RYANAIR, is flying

-This investment in Malta Air will allow Ryanair to further grow its already significant presence in Malta (3 million customers per year), and to access Malta's non-EU (North Africa) markets.
+This investment in Malta Air will allow Ryanair to further increase its already significant presence in Malta (3 million customers per year), and gain access to Malta's non-EU (North Africa) markets.

 The completion is scheduled for the end of June, after which Ryanair Holding will carry out the following:

 - Transfer of the 6 aircraft allocated to the Malta base (worth 600 million) in the Maltese registry

 - 200 crew members from Malta will be transferred to local contracts and will pay Maltese local taxes

 - Malta's fleet will increase at 10 aircraft over the next three years, creating over 350 jobs

 - Malta Air's fleet brand will wear the colors of Malta for the 2020 Summer

 - Transferring aircraft allocated to bases in France, Italy and Germany under the Maltese AOC, which will allow crews to pay local taxes in France, Italy and Germany, instead of Ireland, where they have to pay their current income taxes, as a result of Ryanair registration with the Irish AOC.

 Speaking in Malta today, Ryanair CEO Michael O'Leary said: